MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsUnassignedNumberTreatment.md

 ```

 ### -TargetType
 The type of target used for the treatment.
 Allowed values are User, ResourceAccount and Announcement.
-For Announcement, the audio file will be repeated until the caller hangs up.

 ```yaml
 Type: System.String